gmac/constellation-js/README.md

 - `data`: A data object of user-defined data attached to the node.

 **Grid.Polygon** `use... grid.addPolygon();`
-Constellation grid Polygon object; use a Const.Grid to create and manage polygon instances.
+Constellation grid `Polygon` object; use a `Grid` instance to create and manage polygons.
 Grid polygons have the following properties:

 - `id`: unique identifier for the node.
 Don't touch this.
 - `nodes`: Array of node ids defining the polygon ring.
 - `data`: A data object of user-defined data attached to the polygon.

 **grid.addNode** `grid.addNode( x, y, {data}? );` or `grid.addNode( {data}? );`
 Adds a new `Node` object with specified X and Y coordinates, and an optional data object.
-Returns the new node id.
+Returns a reference to the new `Node` object.
 A data object may be provided as the sole parameter, if the data object contains an `id` property, that id will be assigned to the new node.

 **grid.getNodeById** `grid.getNodeById( id );`
 Gets a node by id reference.
 Returns a `Node` object, or `null` for missing ids.